-Lou Panaccio

-B.Ec., C.A., M.A.I.C.D.
-Non-executive, independent Director, appointed June 2005
+Lou Panaccio BEc, CA, MAICD Non-executive, independent Director, appointed June 2005

-Mr Panaccio is a Chartered Accountant with strong management experience in business and healthcare services.
-Mr Panaccio is currently on the boards of ASX listed companies Genera Biosystems Limited (non-executive Chairman from July 2011, non-executive Director from November 2010) and Avita Medical Limited (non-executive Chairman from July 2014).
-He is also executive Chairman of Health Networks Australia, non-executive Chairman of Urban Communities Ltd and non-executive Deputy Chairman of Yarra Community Housing Limited.
-Mr Panaccio was the Chief Executive Officer and executive Director of Melbourne Pathology (acquired by Sonic in 1999) for ten years to 2001.
+Mr Panaccio is a Chartered Accountant, with extensive executive management experience in business and healthcare services.
+Mr Panaccio is currently on the boards of ASX-listed companies Genera Biosystems Limited (non-executive Chairman from July 2011, non-executive Director from November 2010) and Avita Medical Limited (non-executive Chairman from July 2014).
+He is also non-executive Director of Unison Housing Limited and Rhythm Biosciences Limited.
+Mr Panaccio was executive Chairman of Health Networks Australia and was the Chief Executive Officer and executive Director of Melbourne Pathology (acquired by Sonic in 1999) for ten years to 2001.
 Mr Panaccio is Chair of the Audit Committee, a member of the Remuneration and Nomination Committee, and a member of the Risk Management Committee.

-Kate Spargo

-L.L.B.
-(Hons), B.A., F.A.I.C.D.
-Non-executive, independent Director, appointed July 2010
+Kate Spargo LLB (Hons), BA, FAICD Non-executive, independent Director, appointed July 2010

 Ms Spargo has gained broad business experience as both a legal advisor, having worked in private practice and government, and as a Director.
-Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX listed companies Fletcher Building Limited (non-executive Director from March 2012), UGL Limited (non-executive Chairman from October 2014, non-executive Director from October 2010), Adairs Limited (non-executive Director from May 2015) and Sigma Pharmaceuticals Limited (non-executive Director from December 2015).
-She is also a non-executive Director of SMEC Limited, Colnvest Limited and Geelong Football Club Limited.
+Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX-listed companies Fletcher Building Limited (non-executive Director from March 2012), Adairs Limited (non-executive Director from May 2015), Sigma Healthcare Limited (non-executive Director from December 2015) and Xenith IP Group Limited (non-executive Director from April 2017).
+She is also a non-executive Director of Colnvest Limited and Geelong Football Club Limited.
+Ms Spargo was a nonexecutive Director of UGL Limited from October 2010 (non-executive Chairman from October 2014) until January 2017.
 Ms Spargo is Chair of the Remuneration and Nomination Committee and is a member of the Audit Committee.

-(a) Directors' profiles (continued)
+a) Directors' profiles (continued)